Psalm 80

 How have you prayed in times of desperation?
 What were the results of those prayers?

-There's a story about an airplane that spinning out of control.
+There's a story about an airplane spinning out of control.
 As the passengers realize they are about to die, some curse while some pray.
 While I admit this story probably began as a flight of fancy, it does clearly define how people react in times of desperation.
 Some look inward only to find despair.
 Others reach out to God.

 Psalm 80 was a prayer of desperation, but not despair.
 The tone of the psalm revealed a weak Judea ravaged by its neighbors.
 This was the situation during the reign of Josiah (640-609 BC).
 The Assyrians had swept away the northern kingdom of Israel.
 The southern kingdom of Judea had been whittled away to the city-state of Jerusalem.
 The priest-cantor cried out to YHWH so he would restore the former glory of the kingdom.